I keep saying that Katherine Mansfield is a standout example of a Modernist short story writer, but what does ‘modernist’ really mean?

 WELL-KNOWN MODERNIST WRITERS

-Notice how many of those Modernist authors also wrote for children, of with a childlike view of the world, possibly because this viewpoint allowed them to experience the world of adults in a deliberately defamiliarising way:
+Notice how many of those Modernist authors also wrote for children, or with a childlike view of the world.
+No accident here — a childlike viewpoint allowed adult writers to experience the world of adults in a deliberately defamiliarising way:

 - D. H. Lawrence (1885–1930 who just so happened to be a friend of Katherine Mansfield